 We are currently recruiting for the following unpaid jobs:

-The role of a volunteer with the Pride Task Group is not accompanied by any financial remuneration.
+The role of a volunteer with the HIV/AIDS Group is not accompanied by any financial remuneration.

-If you would like to be part of making this year’s Pride a day to remember, please complete the application form below.
+If you would like to be part of investigating how support is provided to this minority group in Jersey, please complete the application form below.

 The main purpose of the role is to provide governance and oversight of Liberate (“the Charity”) and to act as an ambassador for the Charity.